Investigatory Powers Bill: Tens of thousands sign petition urging Parliament to recall 'most extreme spying powers ever'

 Tens of thousands of people are calling on Parliament to recall the "most extreme spying powers ever seen".

-The Investigatory Powers Bill was just passed through the House of Lords and so is now just weeks away from becoming law.
+The Your entire internet history to be viewable by PSNI, taxman, DWP and Food Standards Agency and other government bodies within weeks through the House of Lords and so is now just weeks away from becoming law.

 But signatories to a new petition hope that process can be stopped, forcing lawmakers to keep the new powers from being published.